maximilianalessandronmartin/taskquest/README.Raspberry-Pi.md

    - Updated healthcheck configuration
    - Added environment variable substitution for PORT and UPLOAD_DIR

+4. **Fixed Environment Variable Warnings**:
+   - Added instructions to create a symbolic link from .env to .env.docker
+   - Updated setup instructions to include the symbolic link step
+   - Added detailed troubleshooting information for environment variable warnings

 ## Troubleshooting

 If you encounter issues with the build or deployment, try the following:

-1. **Environment Variable Warnings**: If you see warnings about environment variables not being set (e.g., "WARNING: The MARIADB_DB variable is not set"), make sure you're using the correct variable names in your docker-compose.arm64.yaml file.
+1. **Environment Variable Warnings**: If you see warnings about environment variables not being set (e.g., "WARNING: The MARIADB_DB variable is not set"), try one of these solutions:
+   - Create a symbolic link from .env to .env.docker:
+     ```
+     ln -s .env.docker .env
+     ```
+   - Explicitly specify the environment file when running docker-compose:
+     ```
+     docker-compose -f docker-compose.arm64.yaml --env-file .env.docker up -d
+     ```
+   - Copy the .env.docker file to .env:
+     ```
+     cp .env.docker .env
+     ```
+   - Make sure you're using the correct variable names in your docker-compose.arm64.yaml file.
 The ARM64 version of MariaDB expects MARIADB_DB instead of MARIADB_DATABASE.

 2. **Memory Issues**: Raspberry Pi has limited memory.
 The ARM64 Dockerfile includes memory settings for Java (-Xmx512m, -Xms256m) to limit memory usage.
 If you're still experiencing memory issues, consider increasing the swap space.